tree-sitter/tree-sitter/docs/section-4-syntax-highlighting.md

 (function_declaration name: (identifier) @function)
 ```

-And we could map each of these highlight names to a color:
+Then, in our `~/.tree-sitter/config.json` file, we could map each of these highlight names to a color:

 ```json
 {